Application Management

 DBOS Pro subscribers can provide a setup script that runs before their application is configured.
 This script can customize the runtime environment for your application, for example installing system packages and libraries.

-A setup script must be specified in your dbos-config.yaml
+A setup script must be specified in your dbos-config.yaml like so:

 runtimeConfig: